 Trump says ex-adviser Bolton breaks law if he publishes book

-U.S. President Donald Trump said on Monday his former national security adviser John Bolton will have broken the law if a book he has written is published.
+U.S. President Donald Trump said on Monday his former national security adviser John Bolton will have broken the law and face criminal liability if a book he has written is published.

+Trump told reporters at the White House that Bolton knows he has classified information in his book, and that he had not completed a clearing process required for any book written by former government officials who had access to sensitive information.
+"I will consider every conversation with me as president highly classified.
+So that would mean that if he wrote a book and if the book gets out he's broken the law," Trump said.

-Trump, speaking to reporters at the White House, also said any conversation with him was classified.
-Attorney General William Barr, speaking at the same event, said Bolton had not completed the process necessary to publish his book and the Justice Department was trying to get him to delete classified information.
+"That's called criminal liability.
+That's a big thing," he added.
+Attorney General William Barr, speaking at the same event, said the Justice Department was trying to get Bolton to complete the clearance process and "make the necessary deletions of classified information."

 ALSO READ